 Many today bear the title of prophet, or something similar.
 They claim to be in a position of authority and speak on behalf of God.
 But all too many of these self-proclaimed prophets are simply taking advantage of people for their own gain.
 These also are false prophets, and Jesus’ warning in this passage is just as applicable to them.

 Jesus makes it clear that these false prophets don’t come announcing that they are false prophets.
 Rather they are disguised in a more appealing form.
 And the example he uses is a wolf that is dressed up like a sheep.

 Wolves have only one purpose in hanging out with the sheep.
 And it is not for the benefit of the sheep.
 A wolf among the sheep is looking to satisfy their own appetite, caring nothing for the sheep themselves.
-The false prophets Jesus warns us about will not be looking to literally eat us.
+The false prophets Jesus warned us about will not be looking to literally eat us.
 But they will be looking for personal gain at the expense of the sheep.
-Regardless the words that come out of their mouths, they care only for themselves and not for the sheep.
+Regardless of the words that come out of their mouths, they care only for themselves and not for the sheep.

 Being a Fruit Inspector

 Outward appearances can be deceiving.
-And the false prophets moving among us are often well versed in being able to talk and act like a believer.
+And the false prophets moving among us are often well-versed in being able to talk and act like a believer.
 So identification of these wolves among us can be challenging.
 But Jesus does give us one method for being able to distinguish the wolves from the sheep.

 And that method is to look at the fruit they produce.
-Just like a tree or vine produces fruit in accordance with its nature, so people produce fruit that bears witness to who they really are.
+Just like a tree or vine produces fruit in accordance with its nature, people produce fruit that bears witness to who they really are.
 Are you a follower of Jesus?
 Then the fruit the Holy Spirit produces within you should be obvious.

 While Jesus earlier cautioned us against judging other people.
 He does make it clear here that we are to be fruit inspectors.
 Examine the fruit of those who claim to speak for God.
 And if their fruit does not glorify God, then have nothing to do with them.